-Following in his father’s footsteps, Dr. Tom Murtha graduated from the Cummings School of Veterinary Medicine at Tufts University in North Grafton, Massachusetts in 1985.
+Following in his father’s footsteps, Dr. Thomas J. Murtha III graduated from the Cummings School of Veterinary Medicine at Tufts University in North Grafton, Massachusetts in 1985.
 His dad, Thomas Joseph Murtha, Jr., DVM, was a graduate of the Cornell University School of Veterinary Medicine some thirty years earlier in 1955 and practiced veterinary medicine for twenty-five years in Lancaster, MA.

 It was at his father’s veterinary practice (Lancaster Animal Hospital) and on their family farm in neighboring Bolton, MA (Westover Farm) that his father’s love and compassion for animals inspired him and he developed his interest in veterinary medicine.